Sydney Hilton Hotel bombing: Arguments against a conspiracy

-Trials and investigations
+Investigation

 A few days after the bombing, Richard Seary offered his services to the police Special Branch as an informant.
 He expressed the view that the Ananda Marga society might be involved with the Hilton bombing.
 He soon infiltrated that organization, which had its headquarters in three adjacent houses in Queen Street, Newtown.

 On 15 June 1978, Seary told Special Branch that members of Ananda Marga intended to bomb the home of Robert Cameron, a member of the far-right National Front of Australia, that night at his home in the Sydney suburb of Yagoona.
 Two members of the society — Ross Dunn and Paul Alister — were subsequently apprehended at Yagoona in Seary's company and charged with conspiracy to murder Robert Cameron.

 It was alleged that Dunn and Alister had intended to plant a bomb at Cameron's home.
 Dunn and Alister stated that they intended only to write graffiti at Cameron's home and had no knowledge of the bomb, which they said had been brought by Seary.
 Seary having already given discredited evidence accusing Dunn and Alister at the initial Hilton bombing inquest, was considered an unreliable witness in the written judgement of the High Court in Alister v R (1984):